 has a history of solving client problems as an agency account director, where he and his teams led marketing programs for Fortune 100 companies.
 Raised in Iowa, he traded his farm roots for the big cities of New York and LA before he settled in Portland.
 Brett loves camping, hiking, college basketball, live music and impromptu dance parties with his daughter.
 His first car was a 1981 Datsun 200sx hatchback.

 is from Rockford, Illinois, but he doesn’t remember it.
 He grew up in New York and Ohio, spent time in Washington DC and Vermont, and ended up in Alaska for 20+ years.
 He’s spent time as a business manager, an operations manager, an executive director (interim, but still), and a general manager.
 His first car was a red 1982 VW Rabbit that had faded to orange, which was sadly destroyed by a deer (RIP) en route to a Dead show. #TommyTimmy

-is like everyone else from Austin by being a California native.
+is originally from Sacramento, CA and uses the word “hella” without joking.
 She has a background in graphic communication, web and digital media.
-Her loves include typography, craft beer, being outside, and dancing in a studio or her kitchen.
-She also has a passionate affinity for baked goods.
-Her first car was an Acura that died more than it ran, forcing her onto a cruiser bike more often than not.
+Her loves include spicy margs, being outside, and dancing in a studio or her kitchen to entertain her daughter.
+She also has a passionate affinity for baked goods (need to find the best cookie in Austin?
+Ask Molly).
+Her first car was an Acura that died more than it ran, forcing her onto a cruiser bike.